sverch/ansible-harness/README.md

 ansible-harness/setup
 ```

-It will install all the following scripts into your Ansible project.
+This will install all the following scripts into your Ansible project.

 ## Test